robertointerface/aws-terraform/README.md

 # aws-terraform
+Repository to show aws architecture and terraform skills.

 ## Introduction
-Terraform recipies for multiple AWS architectural patterns.
-Repository is intended for  learning purposes and not for commercialization.
+Terraform recipes for multiple AWS architectural patterns.
+The repository is intended for  learning purposes and not for commercialization.

 ## Requirements
-If anyone would like to try to deploy these recipies on their AWS accounts from their local devices, these 2 requirements must be met. <br>
+If anyone would like to try to deploy these recipes on their AWS accounts from their local devices, these 2 requirements must be met. <br>
 1 - Terraform-cli installed locally, https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
-2 - aws-cli installed with aws credentials that are allowed to deploy components defined on terraform code.
+2 - aws-cli installed with aws credentials that allow the deployment of components defined in the terraform code.

 ## Applications